Ezral/blog/_app/_posts/life/2020-07-20-Setting-up-blog-using-Leonids.md

 ---

 Setting up blogs using Jekyll is great!
-This the steps I used to setup a Jekyll blog using a theme called [Leonids](https://github.com/renyuanz/leonids/) that's pretty sleek:
+These are the steps that I used to setup a Jekyll blog using a theme called [Leonids](https://github.com/renyuanz/leonids/) that's pretty sleek:

 #### Clone the repo
 {% highlight zsh %}